pyrkamarcin/monotype/README.md

 Monotype requires PHP version ^7.0.

 ### Composer
-It is possible to install the project by the composer.
+It is possible to install the project by the composer (new Composer User?
+See https://getcomposer.org/doc/00-intro.md)

 `composer create-project pyrkamarcin/monotype dev-master`